Distinguished Scholars Program

 • Honors courses equal 1.25 credits.
 AP courses equal 1.5 credits.

-*Program and award requirements remain fixed for students the year of their enrollment.
+*Program and award requirements remain fixed for students in the year of their enrollment.
 Pricing may vary.

 *Requirements and benefits for future cohorts may vary.